rezzix/pythonaitests/README.md

 # pythonaitests
-Here are a few test for Graph search and AI
+Here are a few tests for Graph search and AI

 N-puzzle :
 ==========
-popular game, the program is able to generate and random solvable puzzle The resolver uses breadth first search and guaranties that the best solutions are found
+Popular game, the program is able to generate and randomize solvable puzzle The resolver uses breadth first search and guaranties that the best solutions are found

 Sokoban :
 =========
-popular and interesting game, levels are taken from http://www.game-sokoban.com/ the resolver uses deep first search and find a working solution
+Popular and interesting game, levels are taken from http://www.game-sokoban.com/ the resolver uses deep first search and finds a working solution